Using Carrot’s Keyword Explorer for Keyword Research

 Next, add the keywords to the Keyword Rank Tracker to keep track of your ranking over time.

 Then, you’re going to want to start incorporating this keyword into your site.
-Check out our guide to on-page SEO basics to get started.
+Check out our guide to on-page SEO basics and use our Keyword Research + On-Page Optimization Worksheet to get started.

 You can take it even further by implementing our blog content SEO strategy.
 You can execute this strategy manually by writing and publishing blog posts targeting your chosen keywords or use Carrot’s Niche Authority Builder to make this process faster.